 Throwing disposable coffee cups into the recycling bin is an absolute nightmare for material recovery facilities.
-The plastic lining is will contaminate other materials in the recycling process, and the whole load will go to landfill… When coffee cups end up in landfill, they release methane gas.
+The plastic lining will still contaminate other materials in the recycling process, and there just aren’t enough cups that are 100% recyclable to make it worthwhile. the whole load will go to the landfill… When coffee cups end up in the landfill, they release methane gas.
 Methane is a greenhouse gas containing over 20 times the global warming potential compared to carbon dioxide.

 The new container deposit scheme (CDS) in Queensland offers a small refund on the milk cartons, but will not accept disposable coffee cups.
 People are arguing that this refund scheme should apply to other items made from the same materials as it would give an incentive to recycle properly.